RadioAstronomySoftwareGroup/pyuvsim/docs/parameter_files.rst

         (a list for fluxes at multiple frequencies) (required).
       * ``ra_column`` : The name of the column to use for the source RAs (recommended, defaults to ``RAJ2000``).
       * ``dec_column`` : The name of the column to use for the source Decs (recommended, defaults to ``DEJ2000``).

+    Optionally specify the ``filetype`` as one of ['skyh5', 'gleam', 'vot', 'text', 'hdf5'].
+    If this is not specified, the code attempts to guess what file type it is.

     Alternatively, you can specify a ``mock`` and provide the ``mock_arrangement`` keyword to specify which mock catalog to generate.
 Available options are shown